google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 ![center](res/imagemaninpy2.png)

 <!--

-Matplotlib
-* We’ll use the matplotlib Python library that you have already used for creating charts.
-But in this exercise, we’ll use it to plot an image, instead of chart.
+We’ll use the matplotlib Python library that you have already used for creating charts.
+But in this exercise, we’ll use it to plot an image, instead of a chart.

-PIL (Python Imaging Library)
-* Free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats
-* A newer fork of PIL is called Pillow
+PIL (Python Imaging Library) is a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+A newer fork of PIL is called Pillow, so don't be confused if you see it referred to by either name.

 Image Details:
 * [imagemaninpy2.png](http://www.google.com): Copyright Google